mautic/developer-documentation-new/docs/rest_api/authentication.rst

 .. note::

    Mautic recommends OAuth2 for security reasons.
 If you still want to use Basic Authentication, you must first enable it in ``Configuration -> API Settings`` in the Mautic UI, or by setting ``'api_enable_basic_auth' => true`` in ``app/config/local.php`` directly.

-After enabling Basic Authentication, you can use it in Mautic's API as follows:
+After enabling Basic Authentication, you can use it in Mautic's API.

 Using Mautic's API library with ``BasicAuth``
 =============================================